 The project does not address the development of new technology but the application and combination of existing IEEE 802 technologies for building access networks.
 Therefore it does not raise new questions about the economic feasibility aside of the efforts necessary to create the specification.

-Recent comparable projects in the industry have shown that such specification can be created by a group of about 30 volunteers within about a year (e.g. WiMAX Forum NWG).
+Recent comparable projects in the industry have shown that such specification can be created by a group of about 30 volunteers within about a year. (e.g. WiMAX Forum NWG).